The Hidden Role of Anisotropies in Shaping Structure Formation in Cosmological N-Body Simulations: Quantifying Local Anisotropy in Cosmological Initial Conditions

 The upper and bottom panels of Fig.\ref{LGF_LCDM} show respectively the theoretical anisotropy variance with top-hat window in function of scale in 3D (Eq.\ref{sigma_theo}) and 2D (Eq.\ref{sigma_theo_2D}).
 Local anisotropy induced by fluctuations increases with time as the universe evolves, even though the underlying statistical field remains isotropic.
 One may notice the relatively rapid decline of the theoretical anisotropy variance with top-hat window in function of scale.
-Specifically, we find that the angular variance decays approximately as \be \sigma_{\theta,2D}^2(z, r) \sim r^{-4} \;. \ee This is the theoretical behavior to be compared with the measurement of $\sigma^2_{\theta}(z, r) $ in the simulations. }
+Specifically, we find that the angular variance decays approximately as \be \sigma_{\theta,2D}^2(z, r) \propto r^{-4} \;. \ee This behaviour provides, in principle, a natural reference for comparison with measurements of \( \sigma^2_{\theta}(z,r) \) in simulations.
+However, Eq.~\ref{sigma_theta_2D} applies to a continuous field, whereas the angular variance measured in a discrete point distribution depends on the specific discretisation adopted, and its amplitude cannot be predicted \emph{a priori}.
+By contrast, as long as the point distribution remains uniform and statistically isotropic, the asymptotic scaling of \( \sigma^2_\theta(r) \) --- analogous to that of a Poisson distribution --- and the corresponding featureless appearance of the ADPD heatmap constitute robust, model-independent expectations. }